Drive AnQiCMS content generation: Implementing strategies and practices for efficient A/B testing

 This flexibility allows us to conduct multi-dimensional testing of the user interface without affecting the core content data.

-Second, traffic distribution and user targeting strategy
+2. Traffic allocation and user targeting strategy

 2. CDN or third-party A/B testing tools:For most operators, using page rules provided by CDN service providers (such as Cloudflare) or integrating professional third-party A/B testing tools (such as Google Optimize, VWO, Optimizely, etc.) is a more convenient and efficient solution.

-/product/xyz,half of the users seeproduct_variant_A.html,the other half of the users seeproduct_variant_B.html. - JavaScript Traffic Distribution:Third-party A/B testing tools usually implement traffic allocation and variant injection by embedding a segment of JavaScript code in the website header.This JS will judge the user's group (A or B) when the user visits and then dynamically modify the page content or redirect to the corresponding variant URL.
+• JavaScript traffic distribution:Third-party A/B testing tools usually implement traffic allocation and variant injection by embedding a JavaScript code in the header of a website.This JS will determine the user's group (A or B) when accessed and then dynamically modify the page content or redirect to the corresponding variant URL.We only need to take the JS code provided by these tools, through the template files of AnQiCMS (such asbash.htmlorinclude "partial/header.html")Can be introduced.

-3. Data Monitoring and Results Analysis
+3. Data Monitoring and Analysis Results